 Eating and Drinking

 The Pacific Ocean laps against British Columbia's entire coastline, making fresh-caught ocean fish king of provincial menus.
 The fertile Okanagan Valley supplies all of British Columbia with fresh organic fruit and veggies as well as award-winning wine.
-In Vancouver, visit the largest Chinatown outside of Asia to taste steaming dim sum in family-owned restaurants.
+In the Vancouver area, visit one of the largest Chinatowns outside of Asia to taste steaming dim sum in family-owned restaurants.
 Tea time is still an honored tradition in Victoria.
 Sip yours with scones, cucumber sandwiches and plenty of elegance at the Fairmont Empress Hotel.

 Mountains and Lakes